Where does Boris Johnson stand in the pantheon of modern British prime ministers?

 This will always be Johnson’s strongest case to be placed high up in the listings.
 Brexit does indeed define his place in history, with the 2016 referendum and the 2019 general election marking the twin peaks of his career.
 But again, there is... context.

-Just below the usual titans come those who were also in power for many years and achieved much, but whose flaws were more prominent - David Lloyd George (scandals), Tony Blair (Iraq), and HH Asquith (poor war-time leadership).
-Others were in power for an impressively long time, won elections against the odds, did little actually harm but also left a surprisingly scant legacy - John Major, Harold Wilson, Harold Macmillan, Stanley Baldwin, James Ramsay MacDonald.
+Just below the usual titans come those who were also in power for many years and achieved much, but whose flaws were more prominent – Lloyd George (scandals), Blair (Iraq), and HH Asquith (poor wartime leadership).
+Others were in power for an impressively long time, won elections against the odds, and did little actual harm, but also left a surprisingly scant legacy – John Major, Harold Wilson, Harold Macmillan, Stanley Baldwin, James Ramsay MacDonald.
 David Cameron’s six years in office might also fall into that middling category were it not for his overconfident belief in his ability to win the 2016 Brexit referendum.
-It was his project and he has to own the consequences.
+It was his project, and he has to own the consequences.

-Then there those whose premierships were both short and disastrous, who routinely finish towards the bottom of the pile because of catastrophic personally-driven policies - Anthony Eden (Suez) and Neville Chamberlain (appeasement).
+Then there are those whose premierships were both short and disastrous, who routinely finish towards the bottom of the pile because of catastrophic personally driven policies – Anthony Eden (Suez) and Neville Chamberlain (appeasement).

 Johnson will rank higher than those two, because it is, being generous, not yet obvious that Brexit is a national humiliation on quite the same scale.
 Johnson’s premiership should probably be ranked as the mirror image of that of Edward Heath (1970-74).
-Heath also found his time in Downing Street cut short, and his time in office marked by inflation, economic stagnation and growing industrial unrest, and eventually disowned by his party, but for decades no one could take away his signature historic achievement - leading the UK into the European Communities on 1 January 1973.
+Heath also found his time in Downing Street cut short, and his time in office marked by inflation, economic stagnation and growing industrial unrest, and was eventually disowned by his party.
+But for decades, no one could take away his signature historic achievement – leading the UK into the European Community on 1 January 1973.
 Well, that is, until Boris Johnson came along.

-The pandemic, to be fair, because of its impact on the public finances, also destroyed any chance Johnson had of succeeding in the expensive programmes, such as “levelling up” and being able to “build back better”.
-The housing crisis is as bad as ever, and public services demonstrably weaker then when he took office in 2019.
+The pandemic, to be fair, because of its impact on the public finances, also destroyed any chance Johnson had of succeeding in the expensive programmes he initiated, such as “levelling up” and “build back better”.
+The housing crisis is as bad as ever, and public services are demonstrably weaker than when he took office in 2019.

-The other “big call” Johnson supporters claim he got right was supplying arms, financial and moral support to Ukraine.
+The other “big call” Johnson supporters claim he got right was supplying arms and financial and moral support to Ukraine.
 If Johnson has any claim to Churchillian vision, then this is it.
-On the other hand, any other leader from his party or Keir Starmer would have done much the same thing, though with fewer trips to Kyiv.
-Still, Johnson deserves credit for this role, though the Ukrainian refugee resettlement scheme, like the Afghan one, didn’t seem to be working that well.
-He can also legitimately say he did his best at the Cop26 summit to make Net Zero a practical proposition; but he failed, by his own standards, on migration.
+On the other hand, any other leader from his party, or Keir Starmer, would have done much the same thing, though with fewer trips to Kyiv.
+Still, Johnson deserves credit for this role, though the Ukrainian refugee resettlement scheme, like the Afghan one, doesn’t seem to be working that well.
+He can also legitimately say that he did his best at the Cop26 summit to make net zero a practical proposition; but he failed, by his own standards, on migration.

-So Johnson’s premiership was short but undeniably more consequential than those of Theresa May and James Callaghan, who also spent about three years in Number 10.
-It’s tempting but wrong to throw the much-maligned Gordon Brown’s name into that pot for the simple but outstanding reason that he saved the global financial system with his 2008 plan, much copied, to nationalise broken banks, rather than try to prop them up by lending or giving them money.
-Brown, like most premiers, had a poor reputation after leaving office (and Mrs Duffy didn’t help), but he deserves his rehabilitation now.
+So Johnson’s premiership was short, but undeniably more consequential than those of Theresa May and James Callaghan, who also spent about three years in No 10.
+It’s tempting but wrong to throw the much-maligned Gordon Brown’s name into that pot, for the simple but outstanding reason that he saved the global financial system with his 2008 plan, much copied, to nationalise broken banks rather than try to prop them up by lending or giving them money.
+Brown, like most prime ministers, had a poor reputation after leaving office (and Gillian Duffy didn’t help), but he deserves his rehabilitation now.
 He was probably superior to Johnson.

-Unlike Brown, May, Callaghan, Heath, Alec Douglas-Home, Bonar Law and others with brief spells in office, Johnson was a proven election winner, with his unexpected win in 2016 and 80-seat parliamentary majority in 2019, the best result for his party since at least 1987.
+Unlike Brown, May, Callaghan, Heath, Alec Douglas-Home, Bonar Law, and others with brief spells in office, Johnson was a proven election winner, and his unexpected triumph of an 80-seat parliamentary majority in 2019 was the best result for his party since at least 1987.
 On balance, a prime minister who is good at winning elections is superior to one who doesn’t.
-Yet Johnson, soon enough turned into an election loser, with local election and spectacular by-election losses that played a major role in his fall.
-One of the few consolations in Johnson being sent off the pitch for his early bath is that he can always claim that he was removed by his own party, and not by the people.
-His unbroken winning record, stretching back to when he challenged Ken Livingstone for mayor of London still stands.
+Yet Johnson soon enough turned into an election loser, with local election and spectacular by-election losses that played a major role in his fall.
+One of the few consolations in Johnson being sent off the pitch for his early bath is that he can always claim that he was removed by his own party and not by the people.
+His unbroken winning record, stretching back to when he challenged Ken Livingstone for mayor of London in 2008, still stands.

-That, then, would leave Johnson towards the top of the third class of premiers.
+That, then, would leave Johnson towards the top of the third class of prime ministers.
 He’s clearly not in the Churchill or Thatcher first class, and his personal flaws and precipitate fall from power means he’s demoted below the likes of Blair and Wilson in the second division.
-Brexit and his election success secure him a place above Theresa May and David Cameron in the next cohort, but, given Brexit's as yet unseized opportunities, below Brown.
-Even his harshest critics would surely concede Johnson didn’t do quite as much damage to the national interest as Eden and Chamberlain.
+Brexit and his election success secure him a place above May and Cameron in the next cohort, but, given Brexit’s as yet unseized opportunities, below Brown.
+Even his harshest critics would surely concede that Johnson didn’t do quite as much damage to the national interest as did Eden and Chamberlain.

-In many ways Johnson is lucky to find himself around the middle of the historical pack, but that jury, the Privileges Committee, chaired by Dame Harriet Harman, could well relegate him to closer to the bottom of the league, particularly if he finds himself ejected at a by-election in Uxbridge.
+In many ways, Johnson is lucky to find himself around the middle of the historical pack, but that jury, the privileges committee, chaired by Harriet Harman, could well relegate him to closer to the bottom of the league, particularly if he finds himself ejected at a by-election in Uxbridge.
 That would make a rumoured comeback, already fanciful, rather harder to engineer.

 One other compensation for Johnson is that his successor is shaping up to be even worse than him.
-It is almost as if Liz Truss had been promoted by Johnson as someone who, in his worst-case scenario of him being ousted out, would be bound to make him look good.
-Her place in history awaits, and maybe not for long.
+It is almost as if Liz Truss had been promoted by Johnson as someone who, in his worst-case scenario of his own ousting, would be bound to make him look good.
+Her place in history awaits.

 Register for free to continue reading